Ayms/node-googleSearch/README.md

 node-googleSearch
 ===

-Node.js implementation of Google Search using https://github.com/Nais/node-dom/
+Node.js implementation of Google Search AJAX API using https://github.com/Nais/node-dom/

 ## Purpose:

-Server side implementation of Google Search, see https://github.com/Nais/node-bot/ for example of use
+Server side implementation of Google Search, see https://github.com/Nais/node-bot/ for examples of use

 ## Install :